MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 Provide a user guide for your app and cover the following articles:

-* Installation instructions for your app from the Teams store.
+* Instructions to install your app from the [Teams app store](https://appsource.microsoft.com/marketplace/apps?product=office%3Bteams).
 * Key features and use cases of your app.
 For more information, see [Provide your app's use cases](#provide-a-feature-guide-for-the-users-of-your-app).
 * How can users reach you for support?
 * What are the user configuration settings, for example, profile setup?